will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

 ### Sinfonia

+<a name="sinfonia"></a>

 [Sinfonia](https://dl.acm.org/doi/10.1145/1294261.1294278) (SOSP 2007) was a research system that basically asked a question of what is the minimal primitive needed to build useful transactional applications.
 The ideas was to provide a single, *minitransaction* primitive on which to build more complex transactional applications or components.
 Essentially, this provides atomic access and conditional modifications at multiple memory nodes.
 It consists simply of a set of *compare items*, *read items*, and *write items*.
 Upon execution, if any comparison items fail to match the values specified, the transactions fails and aborts.

 <img src="/assets/sinfonia-minitxns.png" alt="transactions programming models diagram" style="width:460px;display:block;margin:auto;padding-bottom:17px; border:1.5px solid #ccc; padding: 3px;" />

-These ideas are actually quite similar to the modern form of transactions implemented in [DynamoDB](#dynamodb).
 It assumes the kind of low-level but sufficiently expressive primitive approach for building simple but scalable transaction systems.
 I'm not sure how ergonomic this interface is for developers, though, and what type of applications are willing to drop down to this lower level abstraction in practice.
 On the other hand, perhaps there are better programming interfaces/models that can be built on top of this, with tools for translation into these lower level primitive operations.

 ### Calvin

 [Calvin](https://dl.acm.org/doi/10.1145/2213836.2213838) (SIGMOD 2012) was not directly a proposal for a transactional programming model itself, but relied on some core assumptions about the underlying model to make its key ideas work.
 In particular, it made assumptions that transactions were expressed as C++ functions that access data using a basic CRUD interface.
 This facilitates analysis of a transaction's full static read/write sets for deterministic scheduling and conflict avoidance.

 Transactions that must perform reads in order to determine their full read/write sets are not natively supported, but they can kind of work around this with *reconnaissance queries*, that run a first round of reads to determine these sets.
 The important aspect here, though, is the strong assumption on static read/write set analysis, which is often not easy in practice for transactions normally written in a dynamic/interactive approach.

 ### Fauna Query Language (FQL)